awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 On Windows Server, when you configure your application's log files for log rotation, the application must rotate the log files periodically\.
 Elastic Beanstalk looks for files with names starting with the pattern you configured, and picks them up for uploading to Amazon S3\.
 In addition, periods in the file name are ignored, and Elastic Beanstalk considers the name up to the period to be the base log file name\.

 Elastic Beanstalk uploads all versions of a base log file except for the newest one, because it considers that one to be the active application log file, which can potentially be locked\.
-Your application may, therefore, keep the active log file locked between rotations\.
+Your application can, therefore, keep the active log file locked between rotations\.

 For example: your application writes to a log file named `my_log.log`, and you specify this name in your `.conf` file\.
 The application periodically rotates the file\.
-During Elastic Beanstalk's rotation cycle, it finds the following files in the log file's folder: `my_log.log`, `my_log.0800.log`, `my_log.0830.log`\.
+During the Elastic Beanstalk rotation cycle, it finds the following files in the log file's folder: `my_log.log`, `my_log.0800.log`, `my_log.0830.log`\.
 Elastic Beanstalk considers all of them to be versions of the base name `my_log`\.
 The file `my_log.log` has the latest modification time, so Elastic Beanstalk uploads only the other two files, `my_log.0800.log` and `my_log.0830.log`\.

 ## Amazon CloudWatch Logs<a name="health-logs-cloudwatchlogs"></a>

-You can configure your environment to stream logs to Amazon CloudWatch Logs in the AWS Management Console or with configuration options\.
+You can configure your environment to stream logs to Amazon CloudWatch Logs in the AWS Management Console or by using configuration options\.
 With CloudWatch Logs, each instance in your environment streams logs to log groups that you can configure to be retained for weeks or years, even after your environment is terminated\.

-The set of logs streamed varies per environment but always includes eb\-activity\.log and access logs from the nginx or Apache proxy server that runs in front of your application\.
+The set of logs streamed varies per environment, but always includes eb\-activity\.log and access logs from the nginx or Apache proxy server that runs in front of your application\.

-You can configure log streaming in the AWS Management Console during environment creation on the Software settings page, as shown in the following screen shot, which saves logs up to 60 days, even when the environment has terminated\.
+You can configure log streaming in the AWS Management Console either during environment creation or for an existing environment\.
+In the following example, logs are saved for up to seven days, even when the environment has terminated\.

 ![\[CloudWatch logs settings\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/log-streaming-screen.png)

-The following configuration file enables log streaming with 180 days retention, even if the environment is terminated:
+The following configuration file enables log streaming with 180 days retention, even if the environment is terminated\.

 **Example \.ebextensions/log\-streaming\.config**